 This event is co-sponsored by the Women's International League for Peace and Freedom (WILPF), the Global Network of Women Peacebuilders (GNWP), Women's Action for Nuclear Disarmament (WAND), and the Consortium on Gender, Security, and Human Rights.
-Civil society advocates and activists from around the world will meet in New York so as to discuss the Security Council's high-level review of the progress at the global, regional and national levels in implementing UNSC Resolution 1325 (2000) and to engage within this consultative process.
+Civil society advocates and activists from around the world will meet in New York so as to discuss the Security Council's high-level review of the progress at the global, regional and national levels in implementing UNSC Resolution 1325 (2000) and to engage in this consultative process.

 Madeleine Rees, Secretary General, Women’s International League for Peace and Freedom (WILPF)